 Dan Savident, Charpack

-Staying Safe When Job Searching
+Staying Safe When Job Searching – 2025 Update

 1) Be careful about making sensitive data 'open source'

-Some of the CV's that we receive contain incredible levels of detailed personalised information which, if it fell into the hands of an identity thief, would make extremely easy prey.
+Some of the CVs we receive contain an incredible amount of personalised information which, in the wrong hands, makes the jobseeker extremely easy prey.

 2) Be careful to whom you send your CV